Raziyehbazargan/DataStructures/stack/stack.md

 ### Implementation of Stack

-Stack can be easily implemented using an Array or a Linked List.
+Stack can be easily implemented using an:
+- Array or
+- a Linked List.

 Arrays are quick, but are limited in size and Linked List requires overhead to allocate, link, unlink, and deallocate, but is not limited in size.
 Here we will implement Stack using array.

 ![stack](http://www.studytonight.com/data-structures/images/stack-implementation.png)